 Last season, NBC found success in the ratings with This Is Us and some other scripted series.
 Many other new TV shows were cancelled.
 Which TV shows will be cancelled or renewed during the 2017-18 season?
 Stay tuned.

-NBC shows this season (so far): Better Late Than Never, The Blacklist, The Brave, Chicago Fire, Chicago Med, Chicago PD, Dateline NBC, Ellen’s Game of Games, The Good Place, Great News, Law & Order True Crime, Law & Order: Special Victims Unit, Superstore, This Is Us, The Voice, The Wall, and Will & Grace.
+NBC shows this season (so far): American Ninja Warrior, America’s Got Talent, AP Bio, Better Late Than Never, The Blacklist, The Brave, Champions, Chicago Fire, Chicago Med, Chicago PD, Dateline NBC, Ellen’s Game of Games, Genius Junior, Good Girls, The Good Place, Great News, Law & Order True Crime, Law & Order: Special Victims Unit, Little Big Shots, Making It, Marlon, Running Wild w/ Bear Grylls, Rise, Shades of Blue, Superstore, This Is Us, Timeless, Trial & Error, The Voice, The Wall, Will & Grace, and World of Dance.

 There’s lots of data that NBC execs look at when deciding whether to renew or cancel a TV series but the ratings are typically the biggest piece.
 Here’s how the network’s shows are doing.